|

 (1) The wrong type of insulin

-(2) changing types of insulin too quickly without giving each increase in dosage 10 days before measuring its effect
+(2) changing types of insulin too quickly without giving each increase in dosage a chance to reach it's peak effect

 (3) infection or illness somewhere in the body